STD Testing Online: How to Get Tested Privately in 2026

 Step 2: Visit a Local Lab

-Take your requisition to any participating lab location near you.
-Most online testing services partner with national networks like Quest Diagnostics or LabCorp, with thousands of locations across the US.
-Walk-ins are usually accepted.
+You bring your requisition to any participating lab location.
+Most online testing services partner with national networks like Quest Diagnostics or LabCorp, with over 4,000 locations across the US.
+Walk-ins are accepted at most locations.
+What to bring: a valid photo ID and your lab requisition (printed or on your phone).
+No fasting is required for STD panels.

 What STD Tests Are Available?

-Online testing services offer a wide range of individual STD tests as well as bundled panels that test for multiple infections at once.
-Here is a breakdown of the most commonly ordered tests and their typical price ranges.
+Online testing services offer individual STD tests as well as bundled panels that test for multiple infections at once.
+The table below shows what each test detects, what sample type is required (so you know what to expect at the lab), and typical pricing.

 Individual STD Tests